rachanahegde/tarot-card-reader/README.md

 # Tarot Card Reader
 Interactive and responsive tarot card reader website built with HTML, Tailwind CSS 4, and vanilla JS.
 The website is designed in Figma.

-## Features (currently building)
+## Features
-- Users can select 3 tarot cards.
+- Users can select 3 tarot cards (with card flip animation).
--	Card Flip Animation – Clicking a card reveals its meaning.
 -	View three card tarot reading with explanations

-- Users can also ask an AI virtual assistant questions about their tarot reading and it significance.
+## Ideas for extending this project
+I did not have time to finish building the AI chat even though I have included it in the design files below.
+Ideally, users will be able to ask an AI virtual assistant questions about their tarot reading and it significance.
+I chose not to finish this aspect of the project because it required learning to work with Node JS which I haven't learned yet.
+Without adding more complexity to this project (i.e. in the form of using Node JS, etc.), I wouldn't be able to securely make API calls and this was beyond the scope of what I had planned.

-### AI Chat Functionality Design
+### AI Chat Functionality Design (for future additions)
  * Open the AI chat window, which allows users to ask questions about their tarot card reading.
  * The AI chat window is a fixed position div on the right hand side of the page.
  * It contains a header, a default AI question, suggested questions, a chat input box, and a send button.
  * When the user types a question into the chat input box and clicks the send button, the AI response is displayed below the chat input box.
- * The AI response is currently a simulated response, but it will eventually call the Gemini API to generate a response.

 ## Design for Desktop Website
 <a href="https://www.figma.com/design/cC7KADvQAishRHZr4dk7tm/Read-my-tarot-website-design?node-id=42-306&t=ExTKXeyPMxl7k7tI-0">Link to Figma design files</a>